ABOUT US

 Cynthia de Bos, Director of Collections and Archives

 Cynthia de Bos manages the artwork and archives of Legacy Artists, including coordination for curators and scholars.
-De Bos has been managing the archives of Legacy Artist Viola Frey since 2013, and has overseen the cataloging and digitization of Frey’s extensive image assets and paper archives.
+De Bos has been expanding the archives of Legacy Artist Viola Frey since 2013, and has overseen the cataloging and digitization of Frey’s extensive image assets and paper archives.
 In her role as Director, she collaborates with galleries and curators to ensure Frey’s work and legacy are shared with a wider audience.
+Most recently, she served as the lead researcher and co-editor for the forthcoming monograph, Viola Frey: Artist Mind/Studio/World, available in October 2024.
 De Bos received a Master of Arts in museum studies at San Francisco State University.
 She has consulted with museums, private collections, and foundations since 2008.

 BOARD OF DIRECTORS